 Imagine living somewhere else.
 What if your nearest source of clean water was hours away; healthcare for a preventable sickness was unaffordable; the community you lived in was unsafe for children; education and skills training was only for the rich?

 This is the reality for million of people in India, Nepal and Bangladesh.
-Help fill the pressing needs of people who worry daily about their children’s survival, health, safety and education by giving to our Hope Campaign today.
+Help fill the pressing needs of people who worry daily about their children’s survival, health, safety and education by giving to one of our projects today.

 Next Generation Fund